s9y/s9y.github.io/contributing/developers/index.md

 * serendipity_db_end_transaction: Tells the DB Layer to end a DB transaction.
 * serendipity_db_in_sql: Assemble and return SQL condition for a "IN (...)" clause
 * serendipity_db_concat: Returns the SQL code used for concatenating strings

+The database structure of Serendipity tries to be self-explanatory.
+For a list of all Serendipity database tables check out our [Database structure documentation](documentation/developing/database.md).

 ### Important variables and constants